UrbanCode/velocity-info/workbooks/introductionToValueStreams.md

 ## 3.1 Setting up a GitHub repository and Pull Request

 **GitHub requirements:**
-- Access to a GitHub repository
+- Access to a GitHub repository *(this workbook assumes a public repository)*
 - GitHub API token
 - A pull request (PR) that references the Jira issue in its name.

-A very easy option is to use a public GitHub account and repository.
+A very easy option is to use a public GitHub account and public repository.
 The repository contents do not matter, but a PR is required and must contain the issue ID of the Jira issue we are following in the PR name (the example here is "JKET-1").
 The steps below are for creating a new PR.

 1. Edit any file in the repository.
 This example just edits a README file that can be edited by clicking on the pencil icon to the upper right of the file.
     ![](github/pr1.png)